-8.7 Table 3 shows that the Core Strategy sets out a requirement of 62ha of employment land for South Ribble over the plan period.
-The Council has allocated more land than is required by the Core Strategy, as shown in Table 4; however, a large proportion of the new employment allocation is accounted for within the major strategic development sites of Cuerden and BAE Systems, Samlesbury, which are of regional importance, and will contribute towards the employment land supply of Central Lancashire as a whole, and the North West Region.
+8.7 Table 3 shows that the Core Strategy sets out a requirement of 44.5 ha of employment land for South Ribble over the Plan period.
+The Council has allocated more land than is required by the Core Strategy, as shown in Table 4; however, a large proportion of the new employment allocation is accounted for within the major strategic development sites of Cuerden and BAE Systems, Samlesbury, which are of regional importance, and will contribute towards the employment land supply of

+Central Lancashire as a whole, and the North West Region.
 The Enterprise Zone will also contribute nationally to employment demands.
-The Council recognises the importance of local employment opportunities, and therefore is allocating land elsewhere in the Borough under policy E1 to ensure that local people have the appropriate employment opportunities, including accessibility across the Borough to a variety of jobs.
+The Council recognises the importance of local employment opportunities, and therefore is allocating land elsewhere in the borough under Policy E1 to ensure that local people have the appropriate employment opportunities, including accessibility across the borough to a variety of jobs.